xaviershay/server-config/README.md

     cat /mnt/c/Users/$USERNAME/.ssh/id_rsa.pub | ssh $HOST 'cat - >> .ssh/authorized_keys'

-AWS secrets are needed as these are required by terraform.
-(A `tfvars` file will also be needed depending on which modules are being developed.)
+A `tfvars` file will also be needed depending on which modules are being developed.

-    echo SOME_PASSWORD5 > ruby/secrets/terraform_aws_access_key_id
-    echo SOME_PASSWORD6 > ruby/secrets/terraform_aws_secret_access_key

 From there we can proceed normally (which will disable root SSH access):